paladique/cosmosdb-nosql-copilot/quickstart.md

 1. Start a new Chat Session.
 1. Enter a question, `What is the largest lake in North America?`, wait for response, `Lake Superior`
-1. Enter a follow up without context, `What is the second largest?`, wait for repsonse, `Lake Huron`
+1. Enter a follow up without context, `What is the second largest?`, wait for response, `Lake Huron`
-1. Enter a third follow up, `What is the third largest?`, wait for resopnse, `Great Bear lake`
+1. Enter a third follow up, `What is the third largest?`, wait for response, `Great Bear lake`

 Clearly the LLM is able to keep context for the conversation and answer appropriately.
 While this concept is simple enough it can present some challenges.
 It also introduces the concept of tokens for services like OpenAI.